GagePielsticker/AWS-Api-Template/README.md

 **IMPORTANT** : Due to the universal nature of s3, the deployment may fail with a "bucket already exist" error.
 This is because s3 buckets must have unique names _per region_.
 To resolve this ensure your service name is unique to your project or modify the deployment bucket name in the `serverless.yml`

-**IMPORTANT** : Upon first deployment, the script may nto be able to attach the WAF to the API-Gateway.
+**IMPORTANT** : Upon first deployment, the script may not be able to attach the WAF to the API-Gateway.
 Simply rerun the deployment script and it should attach now that its created.

 ## Dev Dependencies
 - jest